tmartin1/prosperence/README.md

 # Prosperence
-The goal of Prosperence is to provide a reliable resource for individuals to build a comprehensive financial plan independently, confindently, and completely free.
+The goal of Prosperence is to provide a reliable resource for individuals to build a comprehensive financial plan independently, confidently, and completely free.

 [![Circle CI](https://circleci.com/gh/prosperence/prosperence/tree/master.svg?style=svg)](https://circleci.com/gh/prosperence/prosperence/1)